Empowering Women to Overcome Economic Barriers to Achieve Homeownership

 Women tend to have increased caretaker experiences

 Many single women homebuyers have caretaking responsibilities, such as caring for children or becoming the sole caregiver to an elderly parent.
-It can be challenging for single women to balance financially supporting their family and investing in their dream of homeownership.
+It can be challenging for single women to balance financially supporting their families and investing in their dream of homeownership.

 Helping women find a home that meets their needs